Oriental Development Company: Other investments

 After the Mukden Incident in 1931, Imperial Japan started to transform the Korean Peninsula into a supply base.
 Soon, the company invested in electricity and railroad to exploit mines.

 Aftermath

 After Korea was liberated by the Allies, the United States Army Military Government in Korea confiscated all company property.
 Soon, this became Shinhan Gongsa, operating in six major cities of South Korea.
 It later owned and controlled the land of Oriental Development Company.

 After the First Republic of Korea was established, the lands that belonged to Oriental Development Company were distributed to farmers by the 1949 Land Reform.

 Oriental Development Company buildings still exist in Busan and Mokpo.
 Two buildings have been converted into museums to document incidents when Korea was under Japanese rule.
-The building in Seoul is now occupied by the Korea Exchange Bank.
+The land of the building in Seoul is now occupied by the Korea Exchange Bank.